discretegames/runmany/README.md

 ************************************************************
 ```

-Argv and stdin can also be specified in the .many file on a per-language basis, and there is a plethora of
+Argv and stdin can also be specified in the .many file on a per-language basis, and there are many
 [settings](https://github.com/discretegames/runmany#settings)
 that can customize how languages are run and displayed in the output.